 If you are diagnosed with a progressive condition during your degree, you should discuss it with your institution.
 This also applies if an existing minor condition substantially worsens.

 Universities in the UK (and many other countries) will maintain a student support office.
 This will have staff trained to assist and advise disabled students, including postgraduates.
 You will not be obliged to inform your supervisor, but can do if you feel this would be helpful.

 If you are unsure whether a chronic illness counts as a disability you should discuss the matter with your doctor.
 They will be able to provide you with advice, along with any necessary medical evidence for your condition.

 The Equality Act protects disabled PhD students from discrimination during the university admissions process.

 This means that a university cannot refuse to admit you as a PhD student purely on the basis of a disability.
-Its decision must be based entirely on the same criteria as apply to other students.
-(These include your academic merit and suitability for a project or position.)
+Its decision must be based entirely on the same criteria that apply to other students.
+(These include your academic merit and suitability for a project or position).

 You are also protected from being discriminated against with respect to the award of your degree qualification.
 This means that a university cannot withhold a qualification from you based on a disability, provided you meet all other requirements for that qualification.